 How does fiber aid weight loss?

-Facts and research have always pointed to the fact that fiber can help anyone lose weight, even if they don’t make other adjustments to their diet.
+Facts and research have always pointed out that fiber can help anyone lose weight, even if they don't make other adjustments to their diet.

 First, fiber is super-filling, leaving your stomach with little space to eat other high-fat foods.